⁄⁄ your first 100

 Your site exists.
 Now the goal is one number: 100 humans see it.
 That is enough to learn what is working.

 • WhatsApp + iMessage.
-Send the link to 20 friends and family.
-Ask: "Would you book or buy from this site?
+Send the link to 20 friends.
+Ask: "Would you buy from this site?
 Why or why not?"

 • Instagram + Facebook story.
 Post your link.
-Stickers like "Tap if you would visit" work better than essays.
+Stickers beat essays.

 • Google Business profile.
 Add your link as the website.
-Free.
-Takes 5 minutes.
-This is the single biggest move for foot traffic.
+Free, 5 minutes, the biggest move for foot traffic.

 • Existing customers.
-Print the URL on receipts, on the counter, on takeaway bags.
-Hand them the link in person.
+Print the URL on receipts, the counter, takeaway bags.

 Weeks 2 to 4 - iterate to 100